Reflexive verb: Intransitive or impersonal

 "Intransitive" forms (also known as "impersonal reflexive" or "mediopassive") are obtained by attaching the reflexive pronoun to intransitive verbs.
 The grammatical subject is either omitted (in pro-drop languages) or is a dummy pronoun (otherwise).
 Thus, those verbs are defective, as they have only the 3rd person singular (masculine or neuter, depending on language) form.

 In Slavic languages, practically "the only condition is that they can be construed as having a human agent.
 The applied human agent can be generic, or loosely specified collective or individual."

 In many cases, there is a semantic overlap between impersonal/anticausative/autocausative constructs and the passive voice (also present in all Romance and Slavic languages).
 On one hand, impersonal reflexive constructs have a wider scope of application, as they are not limited to transitive verbs like the canonical passive voice.
 On the other hand, those constructs can have slight semantic difference or markedness.

 Inherent

 "Inherent" or "pronominal" (inherently or essentially) reflexive verbs lack the corresponding non-reflexive from which they can be synchronically derived.
-In other words, se is an inherent part of an unergative reflexive or reciprocal verb with no meaning of its own, and an obligatory part of the verb's lexical entry":
+In other words, the reflexive pronoun "is an inherent part of an unergative reflexive or reciprocal verb with no meaning of its own, and an obligatory part of the verb's lexical entry":